d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ## Computing the Gradient of Python Control Flow

-One benefit of using autograd
-is that even if building the computational graph of a function required passing through a maze of Python control flow (e.g., conditionals, loops, and arbitrary function calls),
+One benefit of using automatic differentiation is that even if building the computational graph of a function required passing through a maze of Python control flow (e.g., conditionals, loops, and arbitrary function calls),